SashaaChrr/SashaaChrr/README.md

 USUALLY SEMI-AFK / OFFTAB!!!
 SO FEEL FREE TO C+H W/CUZ WHY NOT!!!
 —if I didn't response or late resp to your chat, that's mean I'm AFK / SEMI-AFK / OFFTAB / MUTED / UNCOMFORTABLE!! <3

+I get very(or a bit) clingy especially when I'm uncomfortable, sad or upset!

 USUALLY COS AS STH SKINS!!!

 —————✦—————